briansukhnandan/MCC-Linux-ModManager/README.md

 `./halomodmanager -p /home/$USER/.local/share/Steam/steamapps/common/Halo\ The\ Master\ Chief\ Collection/ -g haloreach -o restore`

 ## Disclaimer
 This Mod Manager, like others is **not** EAC-compliant.
 Before using modded files of any kind, you must disable EAC.
-Playing with mods will get you banned from Halo: MCC and XBL.
+Playing with mods without doing this will probably cause your game to not boot, or worse you'll be banned from Halo: MCC and XBL.
 I am not responsible for anyone being banned because of this.